[Introduction] An HHKB-style split keyboard is coming!

 Producer

-Salicylic Acid is well-known in the world of custom keyboards.
+Salicylic Acid is a well-known figure in the custom keyboard community.

 The following blog also explains the 7sProMax, so please take a look